urbanairship/techladder/ce.md

 ### Customer Success

 Comfortable and effective in acting as the voice of the customer to Eng/Ops, and the voice of Eng/Ops to Customer Success.
 Focuses on automating CE and Customer Success tasks wherever possible to improve efficiency of both teams.

+## Lead Customer Engineer

+**Management Equivalent**: Senior Manager

+### Domain Knowledge

+Able to stand in for CE Manager at technical review meetings and process definition / improvements meetings; highly knowledgeable about areas of key importance that impact CE, CS, and our customers; capable of directing complex customer and / or technical issue triage and resolution.
+Can independently and successfully produce, assemble, and release regular CE reporting metrics/data including: uptime, production incident stats, etc.
+Well-versed in multiple key product components; able to define and contribute to systems in multiple areas of the product; up to date on evolving standards, platform features, and critical vendor and community-provided technologies.

+### Teaching and Mentoring

+Routinely leads advanced technical training talks for CE and groups beyond (CS, Eng, etc.), ellicits feedback, and develops trainings on new topics.
+Defines, documents, and evolves best practices for development in Customer Engineering; shepherds and aids in development of new projects across the organization; provides training and mentoring for multiple team members.

+### Culture and Leadership

+Regularly makes suggestions for and leads new CE team projects, cross-team projects; and architects and documents process changes.
+Leads CE team meetings when CE Manager is unavailable, meets regularly with VP Operations.
+Goes above and beyond basic requirements to support CE team and others; tackles hard debugging, incident response, and reverse-engineering tasks; regularly interviews candidates in a variety of Engineering/Customer Success roles.

+### Customer Success

+Handles many VIP customer direct communications and custom data analysis work; displays excellent judgement in making decisions and commitments to customers on behalf of the CE team.
+Communicates effectively with Engineering, Support, TAM, Account Management.
+Participates on and can lead cross-organizational teams to address critical customer issues.
+Helps to identify key gaps in product offerings and functionality that will drive significant revenue and customer excitement; can take lead on non-trivial projects to address those needs.